 Why Do We Drink Green Beer On St. Patrick’s Day?

-St. Patrick’s day is known for drinking green beer, way too much Guinness, partying with friends and calling in “sick” to work the next day.
-Luckily for us and our bosses, the Irish holiday falls on a Friday this year.
-We know that many of us drink copious amounts of alcohol on St. Patty’s Day, but have you ever wondered why?
+St. Patrick’s day is known for drinking green beer, way too much Guinness, partying with friends, and singing along to Irish music even though you don’t know the words.
+We know that we drink copious amounts of alcohol and many pints of green beer on St. Patty’s Day, but have you ever wondered why?

 Did you know St. Patrick’s Day is actually a religious celebration and not just an excuse to get belligerently drunk??!
-I definitely knew that…like for sure, I knew that…
+It was a shocker to us too…

-Let’s start from the beginning – Who was Saint Patrick?
+Who was Saint Patrick?

-The St. Paddy’s Day Tradition
+The St. Paddy’s Day Tradition in Ireland

-St. Patrick’s Day Tradition – in North America
+St. Patrick’s Day Tradition in North America

 Why?
 It’s because St. Patrick’s Day falls during Lent, where there usually are rules against consuming alcohol.
 These restrictions were lifted for March 17th so people could celebrate.
 And by celebrate, I mean get wasted because isn’t that what the Irish do best?
 This is what started the holiday’s tradition of consuming alcohol on St. Patrick’s Day.